 College tuition, student loans and divorce can be a messy mix.
-Planning out how to pay for college costs can get trickier when you’re working with an ex.
+Planning out how to pay for college costs can get even trickier when you’re working with an ex.

-“I got divorced in Maine so there is no law to support putting paying for college in a divorce decree.
+“Depending on the state where the family lives, this may be tough,” said Carol Meerschaert, a divorcee who helped her three children attend college.
+“I got divorced in Maine, so there is no law to support putting paying for college in a divorce decree.
 In Maine, once the child is 18 they are on their own.”

 Some state laws might require a divorced parent to financially support a child in college even when there is no college support agreement in place.
 In Utah and Washington, for example, laws allow courts to order a non-custodial parent to pay, reports Lawyers.com.

-“Don’t underestimate these factors when it comes to asking a parent to pay hundreds of thousands of dollars for college educations,” Meerschaert says.
+“Don’t underestimate these factors when it comes to asking a parent to pay hundreds of thousands of dollars for college educations,” Meerschaert said.

 When it comes to student loans and divorce, one of the most important aspects is filing the FAFSA correctly and advantageously.

 Simply deciding whether you or your ex is responsible for filing the FAFSA can be confusing, said Joe Orsolini, a certified financial planner and founder of College Aid Planners.

 “If parents are divorced, it [is] the custodial parent that completes the FAFSA,” he said.
 “If the custodial parent gets remarried, the new spouse’s information goes on the FAFSA as well.”

 The FAFSA’s custodial parent definition is simple: it is whoever the student lived with for the majority of the past 12 months.
 If the student split their time equally between two homes, the custodial parent is the one who provided primary financial support.